 - Humboldt General Hospital EMS Rescue – Hospital-based EMS unit located in Winnemucca, Nevada.
 Director Pat Songer is featured in this MedicCast YouTube video, which discusses the community paramedicine program:

-What considerations are there related to licensure and regulation when starting a community paramedicine (CP) program?
+What considerations are there related to licensure and regulation when starting a community paramedicine program?

 Licensure and regulations for community paramedicine programs vary by state.
-CP programs do not expand the scope of practice, which has resulted in some states adopting laws or changing current regulations to accommodate this new model.
-As reported in Beyond 911: State and Community Strategies for Expanding the Primary Care Role of First Responders, Minnesota, Maine, and Colorado have taken steps to address regulatory barriers in community paramedic initiatives.
+Typically, practicing community paramedicine is considered an expanded role for paramedics and EMTs rather than requiring an expanded scope of practice.
+However, in some states, new laws or updated regulations have been necessary to accommodate this new model.
+Beyond 911: State and Community Strategies for Expanding the Primary Care Role of First Responders tells of the steps Minnesota, Maine, and Colorado have taken to address regulatory barriers for community paramedic initiatives.

-For further information, or if you are unsure of your state’s laws, contact your state’s EMS agency.
+For further information, or if you are unsure of your state's laws, contact your state EMS agency.